In recombinant DNA methods, the term vector can refer to

 B) D is the child of A and B.

-D) A is the child of C and D.
+A) B is the child of A and C.

-E) B is the child of A and C.
+B) C is the child of A and B.

 A researcher is using adult stem cells and comparing them to other adult cells from the same tissue.
 Which of the following is a likely finding?